je-suis-tm/quant-trading/README.md

 # Quant-trading

 This folder contains some quantitative trading strategies I found interesting.
 There are momentum trading, opening range breakout and statistical arbitrage strategies.
-Note that I only do historical data backtesting.
+Note that I only do historical data backtesting (basically via Python not C++).
 My assumption is that all trades are frictionless.
 I also might include some weird ideas I came up with.

 1.MACD oscillator